polljoy/polljoy-iOS/README.md

  }
  ```

- polljoy SDK will automatically handle all session control and all required information to get the correct poll based on your poll setup in admin panel and save your poll result for analysis.
+The SDK will automatically handle all session control and required information to get the correct poll based on your poll setup in admin panel and save your poll result for analysis.
 These includes the session ID, session count, time (days) since first call polljoy SDK, device ID, platform, OS version … etc.

- Each time you call `startSession`, SDK will increase the session count by 1.
-So, you should only call it once for each app launch to get the session count correct.
+Each time you call `startSession`, the SDK will increase the session count by 1.
+So, you should only call it once for each launch to get the session count correct.

- Once the session is started, SDK will cache all app settings including the default image (if any) that you have setup in the [admin panel](https://admin.polljoy.com).
+Once the session is started, SDK will cache all app settings including the default image, border image and button image (if any) that you have setup in the [admin panel](https://admin.polljoy.com).
 After caching, there will be no operation until you request polls from polljoy service.

 ### Get polls